White Chocolate Strawberry Cashew Bars

 1. Place the cacao butter, honey, and coconut oil in a small saucepan and melt over low heat or in a bain marie.
 Let cool a few minutes while you prepare the pan.

 2. Line a 9x4-inch loaf pan with a 9-inch sheet of parchment or wax paper such that the edges extend up and over the long sides of the pan forming a hammock.
-I clip the paper to the edges of the pan using chip-clips so that the paper doesn't fall on the surface of the bars.
+I use small binder clips to hold the paper edges against the pan so that the paper doesn't fall on the surface of the bars.
 Use a dab of coconut oil on your fingertip to grease the two short edges of the pan.

 3. Place the cashews in a powerful blender (Vitamix) or food processor.
 Pour in the melted cacao butter mixture and add the salt.
 Purée until smooth, stopping to scrape down the sides with a spatula a few times.